 Now you’re probably wondering how to swap out your furnace filter.
 Inevitably this will change depending on what furnace you have, but usually:

-At Stevenson Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+At Stevenson Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 937-503-7896 or set up an appointment with us online.

 - Open or remove the air filter panel close to the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal supports.